Vivekanand-R/AI-Product-Framework/README.md

 **Example Scinario 1:**

-In Short, assume we have a new vision and a task:
+In Short, Let's assume we have a new vision and task:

-**Vision/Goal:** To design a **new AI feature for semi-trucks** for the transfort company **"Heavy Auto Manufacturer"** , as an enhancement, so to stand out from a competitors.
+**Vision/Goal:** To design a **new AI feature for semi-trucks** for the transport company **"Heavy Auto Manufacturer"** , as an enhancement, so that we can stand out from a competitors.

 **Industry:** Heavy Auto Manufacturer